 Mr. Costantino holds a B.A. from Harvard University.

-Kristen Schuller has over 20 years of global human resources management and consulting experience within both privately and publicly traded enterprises.
-She joined EndoChoice in early 2013.
-At EndoChoice, Ms. Schuller’s responsibilities include the design and development of global human resources strategies and the delivery of programs and services that drive the company’s objectives, support the diverse workforce and foster our unique culture.
-Key worldwide activities include talent acquisition, organizational design, performance and development, compensation and benefits, employee relations and employee communications.
+Andy Lyness joined EndoChoice in 2013.
+At EndoChoice, Mr. Lyness serves as the Company’s global HR leader, and is responsible for the design and development of global human resources strategies and the delivery of programs and services that drive the company’s objectives, support the diverse workforce and foster our unique culture.
+Mr. Lyness also serves as the Company’s Chief Compliance Officer.

 GB Pratt has worked in the field of GI services and healthcare IT since 1996 in sales and operational leadership roles.
 He joined EndoChoice in 2008 and is responsible for Technology Enabled Services which includes diagnostics, scope services and customer care.
 All three service units have similar operational demands and frequent, almost daily, interactions with our customers.
 Mr. Pratt ensures the team provides world-class support in our mission to serve the GI caregiver.